Skip to content

 Supported Unary Operations

-The following unary operations are supported and can be applied directly to NDArray values:
+The following unary operations are supported and can be broadcast over NDArray:

 • abs